ricniew/ITM-TLS1.n-implementation/README.md

 **Important notes:**
 - Before a mass rollout, you must successfully test it for each agent type you want to modify
+- When executing config as shown above `ITMHOME/config/.ConfigData/[pc]env` file is updated and `ITMHOME/config/[pc].environment` updated or created if not existing before.

+**OTHER ALTERNATIVE** ---------------

+You perform local config steps or modify/create the correspondig config files by using remote commands.
+For examle tacmd executecommnad, getfile, putfile or use your own distribution tools.
 <BR>

 5 Appendixes